George Balanchine: Ballets Russes

-Among his new works, during 1928 in Paris, Balanchine premiered Apollon musagète (Apollo and the muses) in a collaboration with Stravinsky; it was one of his most innovative ballets, combining classical ballet and classical Greek myth and images with jazz movement.
+Among his new works, during 1928 in Paris, Balanchine premiered Apollon musagète (Apollo and the muses) in a collaboration with Stravinsky.
+This was one of his most innovative ballets, combining classical ballet and classical Greek myth and images with jazz movement.
 He described it as "the turning point in my life".
 Apollo is regarded as the original neoclassical ballet.
 Apollo brought the male dancer to the forefront, giving him two solos within the ballet.
 Apollo is known for its minimalism, using simple costumes and sets.
 This allowed the audience not to be distracted from the movement.
 Balanchine considered music to be the primary influence on choreography, as opposed to the narrative.

-Suffering a serious knee injury, Balanchine had to limit his dancing, effectively ending his performance career.
+Due to a serious knee injury, Balanchine had to limit his dancing, effectively ending his own performance career.
+So he decided to focus all his attention on choreography.

 After Diaghilev's death, the Ballets Russes went bankrupt.
 To earn money, Balanchine began to stage dances for Charles B. Cochran's revues and Sir Oswald Stoll's variety shows in London.
 He was retained by the Royal Danish Ballet in Copenhagen as a guest ballet master.
 Among his new works for the company were Danses Concertantes, a pure dance piece to music by Stravinsky, and Night Shadow, revived under the title La Sonnambula.

 In 1931, with the help of financier Serge Denham, René Blum and Colonel Wassily de Basil formed the Ballets Russes de Monte-Carlo, a successor to Ballets Russes.
 The new company hired Leonide Massine and Balanchine as choreographers.
 Featured dancers included David Lichine and Tatiana Riabouchinska.
-In 1933, without consulting Blum, Col. de Basil dropped Balanchine after one year – ostensibly because he thought that audiences preferred the works choreographed by Massine.
+In 1933, without consulting Blum, Col. de Basil dropped Balanchine after one year, – ostensibly because he thought that audiences preferred the works choreographed by Massine.
 Librettist Boris Kochno was also let go, while dancer Tamara Toumanova (a strong admirer of Balanchine) left the company when Balanchine was fired.

-Balanchine and Kochno immediately founded Les Ballets 1933, with Kochno, Diaghilev's former secretary and companion, serving as artistic advisor.
+Balanchine and Kochno immediately founded Les Ballets 1933.
+Kochno, Diaghilev's former secretary and companion, served as artistic advisor.
 The company was financed by Edward James, a British poet and ballet patron.
-The company lasted only a couple of months during 1933, performing only in Paris and London, when the Great Depression made arts more difficult to fund.
+The company lasted only a couple of months during 1933, performing in Paris and London.
+The worldwide Great Depression made arts more difficult to fund.
 Balanchine created several new works, including collaborations with composers Kurt Weill, Darius Milhaud, Henri Sauguet and designer Pavel Tchelitchew.